 Connect with others, join the NEHP Facebook group and meet your NEHP leaders:

-Chair-elect: Gina Pazzaglia
+Chair: Gina Pazzaglia

 Secretary: Barbara Grossman

 Nominating Committee Member: Sue Cunningham

 HOD DPG Delegate: Lona Sandon

 Free resource for addressing physical activity in young children

 Bright Futures Obesity Prevention Training for Child Care Providers

 The curriculum is a series of three online modules designed to help child care providers working in local programs promote children’s physical activity.

 • Discusses why it’s important for young children to be physically active

 • Explains how much physical activity children need